-For the safety of all dogs who participate in the events the club holds, we have a strict policy that no dog is to be run at temperatures above 15 degrees.
-This is to protect the dogs from heat stress and to provide more suitable conditions for a sport which initiated in areas of the world that very rarely are not covered in ice and snow.
+For the safety of all dogs who participate in the events, we have a strict policy that no dog is to be run at temperatures above 15 degrees Celsius.
+This is to protect the dogs from heat stress and to provide more suitable conditions for a sport which initiated in areas of the world usually covered in ice and snow.

 The sport is definitely not restricted to any specific breeds.
 All the movies show teams of huskies and malamutes, but in our club we encourage owners of any breed to come along and have a go.

 The breeds that are currently enjoying this sport through our club include: ‘Traditional’ sled dog breeds and mixes of these, Shepherds, Pointers, Retrievers, Kelpies, Border Collies, Samoyeds, various hounds, mixed breeds of all sizes, and more.